Richmond Parkway Transit Center

-The Richmond Parkway Transit Center or RPTC is a park and ride lot and bus terminal located in Richmond, California.
-It is named after the adjacent Richmond Parkway.
-It serves as a transfer point for the WestCAT and AC Transit.
-It is located on the corner of Richmond Parkway and Blume Drive near the Pinole border and adjacent to Interstate 80 and the Hilltop Plaza shopping center.
+The Richmond Parkway Transit Center, or RPTC, is a park and ride lot and bus terminal located in Richmond, California.
+It is named after the adjacent Richmond Parkway and serves as a transfer point for WestCAT and AC Transit.
+The center is situated on the corner of Richmond Parkway and Blume Drive, near the Pinole border and adjacent to Interstate 80 and the Hilltop Plaza shopping center.

 Bus service

 The following bus services stop at the center: